kiigame/adventure_engine/README.md

 kiigame
 =======

-KiiGame Adventure Engine is a HTML5/Javascript based simple adventure game engine for web browsers.
-KGAE uses Kinect.JS.
-Currently the engine is not separated from the example game, Lätkäzombit: Pako hallista.
+KiiGame Adventure Engine is a HTML5/JavaScript based simple adventure game engine for web browsers.
+KGAE uses KineticJS.
+The engine comes with an example game, Lätkäzombit: Pako hallista.
 The example game is in the Finnish language.

 How to test locally on Linux
 ----------------------------